UMWEDU/umw-commencement-sync/_pages/guide.md

 <a href="https://www.thecommencementgroup.com/marywashington/">https://www.thecommencementgroup.com/marywashington/</a>
 <h4>Post-ceremony Commencement Luncheon                                                                                                                                                                                                     12:00 p.m. to 2:00 p.m.</h4>
 Immediately following the ceremony, you are invited to celebrate with family and friends at the Commencement Luncheon in the Chandler Ballroom in the University Center.
-Tickets are required and can be <strong>purchased online beginning March 1, 2018</strong>.
+Tickets are required and can be <a href="https://content-service.sodexomyway.com/media/2018%20Commencement%20menu%20and%20information%20pub_tcm165-23958.pdf?url=https://umw.sodexomyway.com/"><strong>purchased online </strong></a>.
 A limited number of tickets <em>MAY </em>be available for sale the day of the event with slightly higher pricing.

 Ticket prices for adults are $12.95 and  $6.00 for children (11 years of age or younger) and may be ordered online.